-Tanger Outlets in Daytona Beach has more than 75 of the most popular brand name and designer outlet stores.
-Volusia Mall completed a $5 million upgrade, providing shoppers with an even more inviting experience – and the area’s five thriving downtown areas, including Riverfront Shops in Daytona Beach, Ormond Beach, DeLand and New Smyrna Beach continue to add eclectic, new boutiques and eateries.
-ONE DAYTONA, a new premier retail, dining and entertainment destination is located directly across from Daytona International Speedway.
+Tanger Outlets in Daytona Beach has more than 75 of the most popular brand name and designer outlet stores in an open-air center.
+Volusia Mall provides shoppers with an inviting indoor shopping experience.
+And the area’s five thriving downtown areas, including Riverfront Shops in Daytona Beach, Ormond Beach, DeLand and New Smyrna Beach continue to add eclectic, new boutiques and eateries.
+ONE DAYTONA, a premier retail, dining and entertainment destination is located directly across from Daytona International Speedway.
 For more shopping, click here.

 Watch video: Catch a Daytona Tortugas baseball game and see historic Jackie Robinson ballpark.

 Watch video: Dive into local history and art at area museums and galleries.